tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 4. Available for easy installation (no compiler required) on Linux/macOS/Windows.
 5. Compatible license.

-## Question 3: How should support for two protocols be implemented in code structure?
+## Question 3: How should support for two protocols be implemented in code structure, on the client side?

 While the transition from old to new protocol is happening, the codebase will need support both protocols.
 Beyond having two code paths, this requires some thought about the internal APIs will work to support this.